Find Grad Schools

 • Electrical Power Station Technician

-There were about 137,000 jobs for Electrical or Electronics Engineering Technician in 2016 (in the United States).
+In the United States, there were 137,000 jobs for Electrical or Electronics Engineering Technician in 2016.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electrical or Electronics Engineering Technician by 2026.
-There will be an estimated 12,000 positions for Electrical or Electronics Engineering Technician per year.
+Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 undefined